passiomatic/videobox/README.md

 ```
 $ videobox
-Server started.
+Videobox has started.
 Point your browser to http://localhost:8080 to use the web interface.
 ```

 At startup Videobox updates its library and will attempt to do it again periodically.